yorzi/OmniDemo/README.md

 ### DEMONSTRATIONS For Web Developers!###

-This application is for rails developers and itself is based on **Rails3.2**.
+This application is for rails developers and the application itself is based on **Rails3.2**.
 I deployed an instance on heroku app at [http://omnidemo.heroku.com](http://omnidemo.heroku.com).
 So please have a look at all tricks I ever used.

 ### Goal ###
 Demonstrate whatever tricks or tips or techniques which were learned during web development.